bedapub/HBVouroboros/HBVouroboros/pisces/README.md

 ```bash
 docker pull astewart/pisces
 ```

+## Working with a Singularity image of pisces

 If Singularity is preferred, use the following commands to convert the Docker image into a Singularity one, and run the Pisces binary program from the